The best budget electric bikes offer an affordable route into the world of assisted cycling.

 - £1,998 as tested

-- Agile and comfortable around town
+- Pros: Clever, integrated features; agile and comfortable around town

 Dutch brand Van Moof specialises in highly integrated electric bikes with their batteries fully enclosed within the frame.
 The protruding ends of the top tube each include a bike light, while an LED array in the top tube gives you status information and navigation.
 It even includes geolocation, tracking, immobilisation and an alarm.